Protected/rowboat/README.md

 Ignore unmet optional dependencies.

 Next you need to add `config/config.json` as well as config files for environments and modules to the `config` directory.

-## Config with experimental Setup tool

-    node Setup.js --help

-Setup is meant to make the configuration process slightly less horrible.
-If you manage to make it work, skip the next section.

-For a new setup, I suggest something like this:

-    node Setup.js -u -e Discord,Discord;IRC,IRC Users;Commands;Random;FreeRoles,FreeRoles

-You can also try interactive mode instead:

-    node Setup.js -u -a -e

-When you're done, go to the `config` directory and edit the config files (or not).

-To learn what each environment or module does, and what their config file parameters do, just open it and check the top of the file.
-Environments are in the files named `EnvNAME.js` and modules are in `ModNAME.js`.

 ## Config manually